Remotepad

 It is important to note that this visa does not allow holders to work for Ecuadorian employers: It is intended for individuals who work for clients outside of Ecuador, and who will bring their income into the country.

-Middle-East and Asia
+Middle-East and Asia-Pacific

 Dubai